7 Questions Employers Have about Workers’ Compensation Insurance

 - What defenses do employers have against claims?

 Workers’ comp covers the wages of workers who are unable to work due to job-related injuries or illnesses.
 Medical bills and things such as job retraining are also covered.

 Work-related injuries and illnesses that develop over many years due to normal job functions are also covered.

 4. Who pays for workers’ compensation insurance?

-Workers’ comp is paid by employers.
-It is handled by each state and employers pay into a state fund for coverage.
+Employers pay for workers’ compensation insurance.
+It’s handled by each state and employers pay into a state fund for coverage.

 5. Can employers still be brought into a lawsuit?

-If an injury is intentional on the part of the employer or caused by an activity outside of the normal duties of an employee, lawsuits are still possible.
+If an injury is intentional on the part of the employer or caused by an activity outside of the normal duties of an employee, lawsuits are possible.

 Apart from a few cases, workers’ comp helps deter employees from bringing lawsuits against their employers.